leo9iota/ui-components/README.md

 # UI Components

-Small UI components that can be integrated into larger projects.
+UI components that can be integrated into larger projects.

 ## Apps Card